 They enjoy a sunny, well-drained position (with boggy conditions being fatal for them) and can grow in very harsh, deprived situations, providing a refreshing sea of green leaves where few other plants will thrive.
+They can also do reasonably well in part or dappled shade but will not flower as profusely as they do in sun.
+They can also be used to provide a bank of lush green foliage in a shaded spot! where little else will grow!
 However, they shouldn't be just used as a desperation measure in gardens: they have much more to offer than that.

 Their foliage forms an excellent groundcover and they can also be used as a low border along a driveway or fence.
 The bold flower-heads make them probably more suited to a semi-tropical style or shrubbery garden than dainty cottage gardens.
 They mix well with summer-blooming Salvia, providing a good contrast of flower form, or with lush Dahlia and Canna cultivars.
 The many colours of daylilies (Hemerocallis), which are in bloom at the same time, provide a range of possible combinations.

 Agapanthus look very effective grown beneath deciduous trees and will cope well with root competition of, for example, Jacaranda.
 White versions of Agapanthus look wonderful grown with white-variegated foliage, such as that of Miscanthus sinensis 'Variegatus', or the silver leaves of Plectranthus argentatus; alternatively try them with purple-black foliage or flowers, to provide a striking contrast.
 Grown in an open spot with a background of Hydrangea shrubs planted in shadier sites, they will echo the shape and colour of those flower-heads which are in bloom at the same time, giving a pleasant coherence to the garden.